Denis10491/store/README.md

 - RESTful API with roles.
 Admin panel
 - SPA with using a Vue Router and custom middlewares
 - Profile with the ability to view orders with filters
+- Viewing orders and products in the form of lists and tables

 ## Config